Geography of Washington, D.C.: Topography and geology

 The topography of Washington, D.C. is highly similar to the physical geography of much of Maryland.
 The city has three significant natural flowing bodies of water: the Potomac River and two tributaries, the Anacostia River and Rock Creek.
 The confluence of the Potomac and Anacostia forms the historic peninsula known as Arsenal Point.
 The District also includes the Washington Channel, which flows into the junction of the Anacostia and Potomac rivers.
 There are also three artificial reservoirs: Dalecarlia Reservoir, which crosses over the northwest border of the District from Maryland, McMillan Reservoir near Howard University, and Georgetown Reservoir upstream of Georgetown.
 A fourth, minor reservoir is at Fort Reno in Tenleytown.

 Washington, D.C. is situated in a topographic bowl.
 The bottom of the bowl, where the White House and United States Capitol are located, is in the floodplain of the junction of the Anacostia and Potomac Rivers.
 Extending out from the floodplain is a series of rising river terraces.
 These high ridges nearly surround the city.
 The highest of these terraces is 200 feet above sea level and is fronted by an escarpment that is very prominent along the east side of the Anacostia River.
 Steep-sided ravines and small streams cut through the upper terrace east of the Anacostia River at frequent intervals.
 Examples of these stream valleys can be found at Forts Dupont and Stanton.

 Washington, D.C. is located on the fall line, the border of two considerably different geological terrains or provinces; the hard rock of the Piedmont Plateau to the north and west and the soft sediments of the Atlantic Coastal Plain to the east.
 The Piedmont Plateau is located north and west of the city.
 Deeply cut valleys and prominent ridges characterize this area.

 The highest point in Washington, D.C. is 410 feet (125 m) above sea level at Reno Reservoir in Tenleytown.
 The lowest point is sea level, which occurs along all of the Anacostia shore and all of the Potomac shore except the uppermost 100 meters (the Little Falls-Chain Bridge area).
 The sea level in the Tidal Basin rose eleven feet during Hurricane Isabel on September 18, 2003.
-The geographic center of Washington, D.C. is near 4th Street NW, L Street NW, and New York Avenue NW.
+The geographic center of Washington, D.C. is on the site of the Organization of American States headquarters.
 The U.S. Capitol marks the intersection of the city's four administrative quadrants.

 Other prominent geographical features of Washington, D.C., include Theodore Roosevelt Island, Columbia Island, the Three Sisters, and Hains Point.

 Some areas, especially around the National Mall and parts of Foggy Bottom, were marshes or parts of the river that have been filled in.